 Cruise Packing Tips

-On a cruise vacation you can experience a variety of climates and weather conditions as you move from one place to another.
+One of the exciting things about a cruise vacation is the variety of experiences, climates and weather conditions you encounter as the ship moves from one place to another.

 Our traveling lifestyle began with a Caribbean cruise in 1989 and we haven't stopped since.

 Cruising really opened our eyes to the diversity of landscapes and lifestyles in a single trip.

 We saw just enough of each place to tempt us back and